-You can live comfortably in Romania for about €700–€1,200 a month as a single person, €1,200–€2,000 as a couple, and roughly €2,500–€3,000 for a small family, though city and housing choices matter.
-Expect one-bedroom rent €250–€750, utilities €80–€150, groceries €150–€250, and public transport €16–€32 monthly (depending on city and whether you need metro integration).
+You can live comfortably in Romania for about €700–€1,200 a month as a single person, €1,200–€2,000 as a couple, and roughly €2,500–€3,000 for a small family.
+City and housing choices make a real difference.
+Expect one-bedroom rent of €250–€750, utilities of €80–€150, groceries of €150–€250, and public transport at €16–€32 monthly, depending on city and metro integration.
 Healthcare and insurance add €30–€100 if you go private.
-Keep reading to see detailed budgets, savings tips, and city comparisons.
+Keep reading for detailed budgets, savings tips, and city comparisons.

 Monthly Budget Breakdown for Singles, Couples, and Families

-While exact figures depend on city and lifestyle, you can expect a single person in Romania to spend roughly €700–€1,200 per month for rent, groceries, utilities and dining out; couples typically see costs rise to €1,200–€2,000; and a family of three should budget about €2,500–€3,000 monthly to cover housing, food and basic services.
+Exact figures depend on city and lifestyle.
+A single person in Romania typically spends €700–€1,200 per month on rent, groceries, utilities, and dining out.
+Couples usually see costs rise to €1,200–€2,000.
+A family of three should budget about €2,500–€3,000 monthly to cover housing, food, and basic services.

-For planning, use these averages to estimate your average cost of living: a one-bedroom apartment in Bucharest or Cluj-Napoca typically rents for €500–€700, smaller towns drop to €250–€350.
+For planning, a one-bedroom apartment in Bucharest or Cluj-Napoca typically rents for €500–€700.
+Smaller towns drop to €250–€350.

 Housing Costs: Rent, Utilities, and Where to Live

-Having a realistic monthly budget means your next big focus should be housing, since rent and utilities will take the largest share of living costs.
-You’ll find housing costs vary: a one-bedroom apartment in Bucharest runs €500–€750, in Cluj-Napoca €450–€700, and outside centers €250–€400.
-Utilities for small apartments average €80–€150/month; expect higher bills in winter.
-Internet is €8–€12 monthly and rarely a budget strain.
-Choose city center for convenience or periphery for cheaper accommodation; factor commuting costs.
+Rent and utilities take the largest share of your living costs in Romania.
+A one-bedroom apartment in Bucharest runs €500–€750, in Cluj-Napoca €450–€700, and outside city centers €250–€400.
+Utilities for a small apartment average €80–€150/month, with higher bills in winter.
+Internet is just €8–€12 monthly.
+City center locations offer convenience; the outskirts are cheaper but add commuting costs.

 | Location | Typical rent (1BR) | Notes |